A Survey of Code-switched Speech and Language Processing: Introduction

-We would like to put this work in a common framework, but its probably still too early to fix such a framework.
+Unlike pidgins or creoles \cite{todd2003pidgins, arends1995pidgins, contact_languages_pidgins_creoles}, where speakers may not have full fluency in the language of influence, we are primarily interested in situations where participants have fluency in each of the languages but are choosing not to stay within one language.
 Code-switching is not a simple linguistic phenomena and depending on the languages involved, and the type of code-switching the interaction between the component languages may be quite different.
 It is easy to identify at least linguistic sharing, cross-lingual transfer, lexical borrowing as well as speech errors with restarts commonly within the code-switched data.
-Likewise although there may be simple language technology tasks that can be achieved with simple analysis, it is clear that some tasks, such as semantic role labeling will require complex cross-lingual analysis.
+Likewise although there may be language technology tasks that can be achieved with straightforward techniques, it is clear that some tasks, such as semantic role labeling will require complex cross-lingual analysis.

-Many have identified the notion of a matrix language in code-switching \cite{myers2002contact}, that there is an underlying language choice which mostly defines the grammar and morphological aspects of the utterance, but it is also clear that the matrix language can change during the utterance.
+Many have identified the notion of a matrix language in code-switching \cite{myers2002contact}, that there is an underlying language choice which mostly defines the grammar and morphological aspects of the utterance.
 From a language technologies point of view, especially when considering code-switched data generation using any form of language modeling, it is possible to identify `bad' code-switching or even `wrong' code-switching.
 Although it is obviously not a binary decision, there are extremes that will almost always be wrong.
 We cannot in general randomly choose which language a word would be realized in, or simply state that we will choose alternate languages for each word.
 That is, there are constraints, there is an underlying grammar and there are multiple linguistic theories that have been proposed for code-switching.
-Modeling the grammar is going to be hard, even if there may be an eventual standardized Hinglish that everyone in Northern India may speak, at present, such code-switched languages are very dynamic, and will have very diverse ideolects across speakers.
+Modeling the grammar is challenging, even if there may be an eventual standardized Hinglish that everyone in Northern India may speak, at present, such code-switched languages are very dynamic, and will have very diverse ideolects across speakers.
 This is reminiscent of pidgins and creoles which can develop over time, but they too, especially as they are not normally written languages, are also diverse.

 But we should not give up, there is underlying structure, and there are constraints, and we have good machine learning modeling techniques that can deal with uncertainty.
 Recently, there has been quite a lot of interest in the speech and NLP community on processing code-switched speech and text, and this paper aims at describing progress made in the field, and discussing open problems.